AhmeeedMostafa/react-preact-recursion-test/README.md

 - styled-components v5.2.1

-## Follow the next instructions by order to init the projects:
+## Follow the next instructions by order to init the projects (You could dismiss second widget instructions for now):

 ### Acting as NPM module & Building as widget (Second-widget)  -- second widget --: